-The training and assessment offered by Campbell Institute focuses on providing you with knowledge and skills required to the standard of performance required in the workplace.
-This is known as competency based training and assessment.
-Each of the components of your course is a "unit of competency".
-You may either be studying one or a few units of competency or a set of units that make up a total qualification.
-Each unit of competency is linked to specific skills and knowledge required in the workplace.
+Training and assessment offered by Campbell Institute focuses on providing you with knowledge and skills required to the standard of performance required in the workplace, referred to as competency based training and assessment.
+Each unit in your course is a "unit of competency".
+You will study set of units of competency to make up a total qualification.

-As our courses are vocational in nature, we place a strong emphasis on hands-on and practical training.
-You will not only learn the underpinning theory for your course, but will have many opportunities to learn, practice and demonstrate practical skills too.
-Details for your course are included in the course outline.
+As our courses are vocational in nature, we place an emphasis on in person and practical training.
+We expect you to attend classes as has been scheduled in your timetable, to ensure you learn the underpinning theory for your course, participate in opportunities to learn, and demonstrate practical skills.
+Details for your course are included in the course brochure, and on our website.